 Here are the bands we saw and some of our activities:

 As our hosts, this band always officially starts things off.
 As one would expect, this show included their song "Sail Away."

 Air Traffic Controller

-Months prior to the voyage, there was a Spotify play list that included a few songs from all of the bands.
+Months before the voyage, there was a Spotify playlist that included a few songs from all of the bands.
 I had listened to "On the Wire" and "You Know Me," so I wanted to see this band.
 Based on their live show, they were a little more country/folksy than expected.

 My daughter has been a fan of Gavin DeGraw from the very start — way before he attained a certain level of notoriety.
 His live show did not disappoint.
 At one point he mingled among all parts of the venue, including the upper section, as he sang.
 His hits include "I Don't Want To Be" and "Not Over You."

 Wednesday, January 27, 2016